CS2103AUG2016-F11-C2/main/src/test/data/ManualTesting/TestScript.md

 4. Download `SampleData.xml` from the directory `\src\test\data\ManualTesting\` into `data`.
 5. Rename `SampleData.xml` to `cmdo.xml`.
 6. Run the application.
 You are now ready to begin testing!
+7. We recommend that you perform the tests in the order listed so that we fit in our assumptions well. (i.e. `delete 1` when there is nothing at index 1 returns a different outcome) If you do so, set your system time and date to **Nov 5, 2016, 9pm.**
-7. _Optional:_ If you decide to change the name of the folder `data`, to, say `DropBox`, you must also let CMDo know.
+8. _Optional:_ If you decide to change the name of the folder `data`, to, say `DropBox`, you must also let CMDo know.
 In `CMDo`, type in
     ```
     storage DropBox
     ```